About the Instructor

 Websitehttp://faculty-staff.ou.edu/W/Mark.E.Walvoord-1/

 Biographical Information: I received my Bachelor’s degree in Biology in 1998 from Oklahoma Baptist University in Shawnee, OK; then got my MS in Zoology from the University of Oklahoma in 2002.
-Since then, I've worked at OU in the Biology departments (teaching Intro Zoology, Intro Zoology lab, this class, and advising Zoology majors), worked for the Chemistry Department at University of North Carolina (Chapel Hill), and am currently back at OU working for University College (UC).
-On the side, I'm teaching this class, maintaining the UC website, and doing some work on Biology textbooks for a publishing company.
+Since then, I've worked at OU in the Biology departments (teaching Intro Zoology, Intro Zoology lab, Field Ecology and Entomology, this class, and advising Zoology majors), as the director of OU's Student Learning Center, worked for the Chemistry Department at University of North Carolina (Chapel Hill), and am currently the director of experiential learning at the University of Central Oklahoma.
+On the side, I also do some webpage management and work on Biology textbook supplements for a publishing company.

 Mark NC